-The Silver Creek is considered high quality for cold water aquatic life and primary contact recreation.
+The Weiser River is considered high quality for both aquatic life and contact recreation.
 As such, the water quality relevant to these uses must be maintained and protected, unless a lowering of water quality is deemed necessary to accommodate important social or economic development.
 The only pollutant of concern for this project is sediment.
 Because sediment is not relevant to contact recreation, project activities will not result in a lowering of water quality with respect to recreational beneficial use support.
-Sediment is relevant to the aquatic life beneficial use and the permittee must minimize the transport of sediment and removal of riparian vegetation though implementation of best management practices (BMPs).